swiftlang/swift-format/README.md

   files in any directories listed on the command line and their descendants.
   Without this flag, it is an error to list a directory on the command line.

+* `-s/--strict`: If specified, exits non-zero code if one or more warning are found.
+  This option only works in lint mode.

 ### Configuration

 For any source file being checked or formatted, `swift-format` looks for a